Manfred Max-Neef: Career

 Max-Neef traveled through Latin America and the United States, as a visiting professor in various universities, as well as living with and researching the poor.
+Due to the 1973 military coup in Chile, he sought refuge in Argentina, Canada, the United States, and Europe.
 He worked with the problem of development in the Third World, describing the inappropriateness of conventional models of development that have contributed to poverty, debt and ecological disasters for Third World communities.

+"I was one day in an Indian village in the Sierra in Peru.
+It was an ugly day.
+It had been raining all the time.
+And I was standing in the slum.
+And across me, another guy also standing in the mud — not in the slum, in the mud.
+And, well, we looked at each other, and this was a short guy, thin, hungry, jobless, five kids, a wife and a grandmother.
+And I was the fine economist from Berkeley, teaching in Berkeley, having taught in Berkeley and so on.
+And we were looking at each other, and then suddenly I realized that I had nothing coherent to say to that man in those circumstances, that my whole language as an economist, you know, was absolutely useless.
+Should I tell him that he should be happy because the GDP had grown five percent or something?
+Everything was absurd."

 In 1981, Max-Neef wrote From the Outside Looking In: Experiences in Barefoot Economics, a narrative of his travels among the poor in South America.
 In the same year, he founded the Centre for Development Alternatives (CEPAUR).
 In 1982, Max-Neef won the Right Livelihood Award for his work in poverty-stricken areas of developing countries.
 Max-Neef ran for President of Chile as an independent in the 1993 election.
 He achieved 4th place, with 5.55% of the vote.

 In 1993, Max-Neef was appointed rector of the Universidad Austral de Chile in Valdivia.
 He served in that position for eight years.
 He is also affiliated with the European Academy of Sciences and Arts, the Club of Rome, the New York Academy of Sciences, and the Leopold Kohr Academy of Salzburg (an institution founded by Leopold Kohr).

 Among his honoraria were: the University Award of Highest Honour (Sōka University); Doctor Honoris Causa (University of Jordan); Chile's National Prize for the Promotion and Defense of Human Rights; and the Kenneth Boulding Award, the highest honour bestowed by the International Society for Ecological Economics (August 2008).
 On 10 May 2009, he received an Honorary Doctorate in Humane Letters and was Commencement Speaker to the 158th Graduating Class of Saint Francis University.

 Max-Neef was a council member of the World Future Council.